XML Web Services Created Using ASP.NET and XML Web Service Clients

 Explains how to build extensions that modify the SOAP messages sent across the network for XML Web services created using ASP.NET and their clients.

-- Customizing the Generation Processes for Service Descriptions and Proxy Classes
+- Walkthrough: Customizing the Generation of Service Descriptions and Proxy Classes

 Describes the steps for building a service description format extension (SDFE).